timmcca-be/slang-shaders/bezel/koko-aio/docs.md

     Use it if you don't want to blur the image and you still don't like jagged or too much pixelated images.

-**RGB deconvergence:**
-    Shift R,G,B components separately to mimic channel deconvergence.
-    By varying Red, Green and Blue offsets, the relative component will be shifted column by column, row by row.

 **CVBS: NTSC color artifacts: **
     Tries to emulate typical NTSC color artifacting without emulating full NTSC coding/decoding pipeline.